LUNCHTIME LIFT: THE THREAD LIFT TREND

 Cables are used to support bridges and buildings, to pull elevators up hundreds of floors in skyscrapers, and to transmit people in cable cars valleys above the ground beneath.
 So why not use a similar concept to lift the aging face?
 Doctors have been trying and testing threads to lift the face for many years—so it’s not a new concept at all.
 And now, in less than an hour you can have you brows, face, or neck suspended in order to defy gravity using little filaments that are injected or threaded through the skin.

-Over several decades various materials were used to place in the face in attempts to deliver face lift results without invasive surgery.
+Over several decades various materials were used to place in the face to deliver face lift results without invasive surgery.
 The idea was to avoid a big operation for people who wanted to look better but didn’t want to undergo traditional facelift surgery, bandages and lengthy downtime.
 In the beginning, stitches like nylon were placed in the cheeks to pull back the nasolabial fold, that deep line that runs from the nose to the mouth.
 Then a substance called polypropylene or Prolene was used.
 Prolene is used every day in almost every kind of modern surgery, from abdominal surgery to vascular and heart surgery.
 It’s a strong substance that doesn’t dissolve inside the body: it sits there permanently.
 You might think that’s a good thing, but remember, a permanent type of material doesn’t mean a permanent result!
 Nothing is permanent, even a full facelift.
 To avoid complications after years of inserting permanent threads, doctors designed new threads made of dissolvable substances.
 One is PDO or polydioxanone.
 PDO threads are thin, short filaments injected into various parts of the face to support the skin, stimulate the collagen and provide a subtle but attractive brow lift, midface lift, lower face lift or neck lift .

 Poly L-lactic acid or PLLA is another non-permanent type of thread lift material, used in threads such as Silhouette InstaLift®.
 PLLA has been used also for many years as a collagen stimulating agent, even in types of fillers like Sculptra®, a product used to plump the face after volume loss.